Coliseum Burgos: Coliseum Burgos (2015–present)

 Façade of the Coliseum after its renovation.

 In 2013, mayor Javier Lacalle announced the intention of building a new indoor arena due to the risk of collapse of the bullring, but due to its high costs, the solution was to integrally renovate the bullring and to add a roof.

 The renovation finished in 2015 and the arena was re-inaugurated on 27 June 2015 with the first corrida of the 2015 local season, with bullfighters Enrique Ponce, El Juli and Alejandro Talavante.

 On 18 August 2015, the Spain national team played its inaugural match in the arena.
 It was a friendly game against Venezuela.
 One year later, Spain would play again in the Coliseum, this time against Angola.

-In 2017, after the promotion of local basketball club CB Miraflores to the Spanish top league, it started to play their home matches at the Coliseum.
+In 2017, after the promotion of local basketball club San Pablo Burgos to the Spanish top league, it started to play their home matches at the Coliseum.
 The first official match was played on 1 October 2017 and ended with a loss of the host team against Iberostar Tenerife by 65–81, in front of 8,817 spectators.

 On 26 November 2017, the arena hosted the 2019 World Cup qualifier match between Spain and European champions Slovenia, where the locals won by 92–84.

 Attendances

-This is a list of games attendances of CB Miraflores at Coliseum Burgos.
+This is a list of games attendances of San Pablo Burgos at Coliseum Burgos.